Line 3 (Zhengzhou Metro)

 Line 3 of Zhengzhou Metro (郑州地铁3号线 (zhèngzhōu dìtiě sānhào xiàn)) is a rapid transit line in Zhengzhou that runs in a northwest - southeast direction.
 The line uses six car Type A trains.
 The line opened on December 26, 2020.

+Line 3 is operated by Zhengzhou China Construction Shenzhen Railway Rail Transit Co., Ltd (a joint venture between China State Construction Engineering, Shenzhen Metro Group and Zhengzhou Jiaotong Investment) with a registered capital of 1 billion RMB.
+The company was established on December 26, 2018; mainly responsible for the investment, financing, construction, operation and maintenance of Line 3.